 They found as the pandemic spread there was a 75% drop in the optimistic tone of people in the United States.
 At the same time, they found a 70% rise in an informative tone.

 Globally, the numbers were close, but not as sharp as in the US.
-70% using less optimistic tone and 53% more informatively.
+70% used a less optimistic tone and 53% were more informative.

 So, why should we care about this change in linguistic patterns?

 As people feel less in control of a crisis and have less information about a crisis, they look for answers to fill in the blanks left by leadership, on their own.
 As I’ve said countless times, ambiguity, left to the imagination of someone who feels powerless or in fear, will easily, if not always, end up going to the dark side.

 The mind despises ambiguity and feeling helpless, we’re not built for it.
 The mind will search for patterns and fill in the blanks, but not always in a good way.

 In order to help employees show up strong when society is stressed out, strong leaders will engage emotional intelligence to listen to the language of their teams.

 Here are some of the approaches people will take during a crisis riddled with ambiguity: